-I love thinking and planning about things I want to accomplish in my life, but I always struggled with actually making these things a reality.
+I love thinking and planning about things I want to accomplish, but I always struggled with actually making these things a reality.

 Until recently that is.

-You see, I was setting these amazing goals, but I had no plan on how to actually reach them…
+You see, I was setting these amazing goals, but I was not creating a plan on how to actually reach them…

 But I figured it out, and now I’m hitting those goals like you wouldn’t believe.

 So I’ve written this post all about my goal-achieving method AND created you some FREE printable goals sheets that makes the process sooooo simple.

 But do you want an example of one of those goals my goal sheet printable helped me finally hit?